 Our Massachusetts Divorce Lawyers Show You How

-Rule 401 of the Massachusetts Rules of Domestic Procedure requires that each party to an action in the Probate and Family Court where financial relief is requested file a complete and accurate financial statement showing assets, liabilities and current income and expenses of both parties and their children.
+Rule 401 of the Massachusetts Rules of Domestic Procedure requires that each party to an action where financial relief is requested file a complete financial statement showing assets, liabilities, and current income and expenses of both parties and their children.
 If your income is $75,000 or less, you must fill out the short form; should your income exceed $75,000, you must fill out the long form.

 The Expense Section of Your Financial Statement

 Weekly expenses are calculated on a projected basis for the coming year.
-In some instances, you may be uncertain of the exact amount of an expense.
+In some instances, you may be uncertain of the exact amount.
 Estimating the cost of an expense is acceptable so long as your estimate is designated as such.
-There should be no omissions, no misrepresentations and no ballpark figures.
+There should be no omissions, misrepresentations, or ballpark figures.
 Provide explanations by using foot notes and addressing issues on the notes page.

 The Asset Section of Your Financial Statement

 It is not uncommon to overlook or forget certain assets.
 Nonetheless, it is critical that all assets are correctly and accurately reported by you on your financial statement, whether jointly or individually held or held in trust.